peterzhen/AirportMapper/readme.md

 * Run `npm install` to install dependencies
 * Run `npm run build` to open the app in your browser

 A new folder should be created within the directory.
-The executable desktop package is stored inside the that directory, simply launch to use.
+The executable desktop package is stored inside that directory, simply launch to use.

 # Technologies Used

-The application was written in ES6 JavaScript, using babel and webpack to compile the files.
+The application was written in ES6 `JavaScript`, using `babel` and `webpack` to compile the files.
 The application is wrapped in electron to provide desktop support as well.

 To handle the autocomplete suggestions, I bound the input field to do a Google Place Search with change in input data.
 I used Google Place Search over their AutoComplete Library because of it's ability to restrict type to `airport`.
 From there, I filtered the results to only show airports that reside in the United States.
 This allows for airport searches using a wide array of keywords, including entering city, zip code or state to do a search.
 To prevent over querying, a global `setTimeout` was used to only query an autocomplete when typing is ceased.

 Given two locations, I used the Haversine Formula to compute the nautical miles.
 I displayed and plotted the points on the map using marks and paths.
-The ability to route the distance between aiports using Google Directions Services were also added.
+The ability to route the distance between airports using Google Directions Services were also added.
 This allowed for walking, driving and transit directions.

 # Alternate Approaches